Work equipment on West Riviera Drive in Copiauge on Friday.

 At the request of the civic and nearby residents, the town decided in 2020 to rebuild the canal entrance.

 The town couldn’t get permits from the state Department of Environmental Conservation to install solid bulkheading, Zitani said.
 Instead, Babylon will use wave baffles, which resemble fencing with overlapping slats, he said.
 Similar to bulkheading, the baffles work to stop wave action, Zitani said, but also allow water to pass through.
-The technology will result in less debris buildup, he said, and the fiberglass baffles have a much longer lifespan than treated lumber.
+The technology will result in less debris buildup and the fiberglass baffles have a much longer lifespan than treated lumber, he said.

-The town was told Rialto island could not be filled in to once again be an above water island, but the perimeter will remain visible to boaters, Zitani said.
+The town was told Rialto island could not be filled in to once again be above water, but the perimeter will remain visible to boaters, Zitani said.

 "We’re mimicking the old layout," he said.
 The wave baffles will surround the island and breakwaters will extend another 100 feet out into the bay, he added.
 The channel will then be dredged.
 Work has already begun and is expected to be finished by the end of the year, Zitani said.